Come Date with Me

-Come Date with Me is a reality dating show that debuted in the UK as a spinoff of Come Dine with Me.
+Come Date with Me is a reality dating show that debuted in the UK as a spin-off of Come Dine with Me.
 The show is a competitive dining and dating show, featuring one single girl and four eligible bachelors battling to become her dream date.

 United Kingdom

 The original British show screens on Channel 4.
 The dates range from flirty dinner parties to a trip to the spa, wine tasting with cheesy one-liners, ice skating or nude life drawing.

 Canada

 A Canadian version of the show aired in 2012.
 It consisted of 10 episodes and aired on W Network.
 The Cassanovas must cook for their prospective and their fellow Cassanovas.

 Australia

 An Australian version of the show was set to air on Network Ten in 2012, but was then delayed.
 It eventually screened on Eleven from 8 December 2013 until 15 January 2014.